ryanbowers166/dl_project/readme.md

 ## 📁 Repository Structure

 ```
 ├── results/                                         # Plots and other results from experiments
 ├── configs/                                         # .json config files for training
 ├── saved_models/                                    # Pretrained RL models that can be loaded for evaluation
-├── evaluate_agents.py          # Load a group of trained agents to evaluate and compare them
+├── evaluate_all_policies.py                         # Load a group of trained agents to evaluate and compare them, with or without the LQR safety controller.
 ├── quadrotor_env.py                                 # Contians the QuadPole2D environment class
-├── run_hybrid_agent.py         # Run and evaluate a hybrid RL + LQR agent
+├── run_trained_agent_with_LQR_Controller.py         # Run and evaluate a hybrid RL + LQR agent
 ├── run_rl_agent.py                                  # Run and evaluate a RL agent
 ├── test_env_human.py                                # Allows the user to play the environment using keyboard inputs
 ├── train.py                                         # Main training script for the RL policies
 ```

 ## Acknowledgments

 This work was developed as part of the CS 7643: Deep Learning course at Georgia Tech.
-We thank Dr. Zzolt Kira and the TAs for their guidance.
+We thank Dr. Zsolt Kira and the TAs for their guidance.